-- Take on the role of the upper-tier municipality in the Toronto urban region (CMA) and assume responsibility for growthrelated infrastructure, including its financing. - Municipal housing targets are a good beginning.
-Still, they must be disaggregated by broad types.
-Otherwise, a flood of multi-unit apartment towers reaching 100+ storeys will be the easiest way to achieve the Province's targets, but these will not provide the kinds of housing the majority is looking for. - Monitor and enforce (incentivize) municipal compliance with Policy 1.4.1b) of the current PPS (Section 2.1.2b of the Proposed Provincial Planning Statement) - a prerequisite for greater housing affordability is a plentiful inventory of shovel-ready land.
+- Province should take on the role of the upper-tier municipality in the Toronto urban region (CMA) and assume responsibility for growth-related infrastructure, including financing. - The Province's municipal housing targets are a good beginning.
+Still, they must be disaggregated by broad types otherwise, multi-unit apartment towers reaching 100+ storeys will be the easiest way to achieve the Province's targets. - The Province must monitor and enforce (incentivize) municipal compliance with Policy 1.4.1b of the current PPS (Section 2.1.2b of the Proposed Provincial Planning Statement).